 - Dark, crumbly ear debris and very itchy ears

-Other parasites are contagious to your pets as well.
+Fleas and ticks aren't the only parasites contagious to your pets.
 Scabies mites can affect any mammal and result in an intensely itchy skin condition that often leads to secondary infections.
 Humans can get scabies from animals and develop similar signs.
 Ear mites are also transmissible amongst mammals and are frequently found in outdoor cats.
 They are extremely uncomfortable and if left untreated, can cause permanent ear damage.

 PARASITE PREVENTION AND TREATMENT